Editors note: This blog post was originally published in March 2017 and has since been updated for optimal relevance.

 If this is the case, then look no further!

-Here are the answers to 10 top frequently asked questions about GDPR that everybody should be reading:
+Answers to 10 top frequently asked questions about GDPR:

-The Regulation will come into effect on the 25th May 2018 and will bring in significant changes to current data protection laws as we know them.
-Any company deemed non-compliant will face hefty fines.
+The Regulation came into effect on the 25th May 2018 and brought with it significant changes to current data protection laws as we knew them.
+Any company deemed non-compliant faces hefty fines.

-Any organisation which processes and holds the personal data of data subjects residing in the EU will be obliged to abide by the laws set out by GDPR.
+Any organisation which processes and holds the personal data of data subjects residing in the EU is obliged to abide by the laws set out by GDPR.
 This applies to every organisation, regardless of whether or not they themselves reside in one of the 28 EU member states.

-What responsibilities will companies have under this new regulation?
+4. What responsibilities do companies have under GDPR?

-Much like the Data Protection Act 1998, GDPR applies to personal data.
-The current Data Protection Directive defines personal data as; "any information relating to an identified or identifiable natural person ("data subject"); an identifiable person is one who can be identified, directly or indirectly, in particular by reference to an identification number or to one or more factors specific to his physical, physiological, mental, economic, cultural or social identity."
+Much like the Data Protection Act 1998, GDPR applies to personal data, meaning any information relating to an identifiable person who can be directly or indirectly identified by reference to an identifier.

-Are there any specific rules businesses should be following in order to ensure compliance?
+6. What specific rules should businesses be following in order to ensure compliance?

 Article 5 of the EU GDPR states that personal data must be: